 However, for the first time, we are seeing a slowdown in the number of new learners, a direct result of a shift in priorities towards users who are willing to pay.
-According to data gathered by Class Central, around 20 million new learners signed up for their first MOOC in 2017, fewer than the 23 million new learners who registered for a MOOC in 2016.
-The total number of MOOC learners is now 78 million.
+According to data gathered by Class Central, around 23 million new learners signed up for their first MOOC in 2017, similar to the 23 million new learners who registered for a MOOC in 2016.
+The total number of MOOC learners is now 81 million.

 Here is a list of the top five MOOC providers by registered users:

 - Coursera: 30 million users

 - XuetangX: 9.3 million users

 Though growth in new learners has stalled, the number of paying users has increased.
 Coursera saw paying users rise by 70 percent this year.
 Meanwhile, Udacity reports more than 50,000 paying students enrolled in its Nanodegree programs.

 As the MOOC platforms continue their quest for sustainable revenue models, MOOC providers have begun charging not just for certificates and other credentials, but for access to content.
 The big MOOC providers now have a product at every price point—from free to million-dollar licensing deals with employers.
 Efforts over the years in online degree programs and corporate-training products are showing results.
 The total potential revenue just from students currently enrolled in online degree programs offered by major MOOC platforms nows exceeds $65 million.